A message from James VanDemark, Chair MUA and Professor of Double Bass:

 The concentration does not add to the required credit total, but rather provides a focus to the courses chosen by the student.

-Junior Essay Requirement/Progress Report:
+Sophomore Essay Requirement/Progress Report:

 In order to ascertain the status of their projects, MUA juniors are required to complete a 6-7 page progress report/ essay on the development of their MUA Senior Presentation and Thesis with extensive bibliography (3-4 pages), which will be due by April 15 of the junior year.
 This document should be a report on their reading list, course work and how the combination is shaping or re-shaping their thoughts and trajectory for their senior project.
 MUA juniors should work closely with their MUA advisor (if applicable) and MUA mentor in developing this written document.